taskbase/open-taskpool/README.md

 Check out the [OpenAPI Specification](https://taskpool.taskbase.com/redoc) for more details.

-### How do I get automatic feedback for students working with open taskpool exercises?
+### How do I get automatic feedback for students working with Open Taskpool exercises?

 This is where the [Taskbase Feedback Engine ©](https://www.taskbase.com/) will help you.

-It is accessible via a [Bitmark Feedback API](https://bitmark-api.taskbase.com/documentation) and integrates seamlessly with the open taskpool.
+It is accessible via a [Bitmark Feedback API](https://bitmark-api.taskbase.com/documentation) and integrates seamlessly with the Open Taskpool.

-After aggregating the returned [Bit](https://docs.bitmark.cloud/bits_overview/) exercise with student input you can do a `POST` to [computeFeedback](https://bitmark-api.taskbase.com/documentation#operation/computeFeedback), and you'll receive automatic feedback to the student's input for the specific open taskpool exercise.
+After aggregating the returned [Bit](https://docs.bitmark.cloud/bits_overview/) exercise with student input you can do a `POST` to [computeFeedback](https://bitmark-api.taskbase.com/documentation#operation/computeFeedback), and you'll receive automatic feedback to the student's input for the specific Open Taskpool exercise.

 ### Get a free trial to the Feedback API